404dn/CPU-Schedular/README.md

 <h4>
   <p>
   This project serves as a visual representation of CPU scheduling algorithms, which are essential in efficiently managing the CPU's resources.
-CPU scheduling involves the selection of the next process to be granted exclusive access to the CPU, ensuring optimal CPU utilization without idle time.
-Here is a more professional description of the project:
+CPU scheduling involves the selection of the next process to be granted exclusive access to the CPU, ensuring optimal CPU utilization without idle time
 </h4>